-An app can only succeed if it offers genuine value to users.
+When it comes to app permissions, your mobile strategy can only succeed if it offers genuine value to users.
 That means users need to be able to access and leverage all of its key features.

 This is a basic principle of app development.
 However, you can run into problems when your app needs to access certain private information in order to work to its full capacity.

-For instance, maybe a retail app has a feature that alerts users with information about relevant sales or items when they are near one of the brand’s brick-and-mortar shops.
+For instance, take a retail app has a feature that alerts users with information about relevant sales or items.
+These alerts can show when they are near one of the brand’s brick-and-mortar shops.
 The app can only send these alerts if the user sets the app permissions to grant access to their location.

-Some users get scared off when they get app permission control alerts.
-You don’t want someone to quit using your product because they didn’t feel comfortable giving the necessary permissions for key features to work.
+Some users get scared off when they get permission control alerts.
+You don’t want someone to quit using your product because they didn’t feel comfortable giving the necessary permissions for it to work.

 Check Your Product with an App Permission Manager